BlasBenito/spatialRF/README.md

 All functions but `rf_spatial()` work with non-spatial data as well if the arguments `distance.matrix` and `distance.thresholds` are ignored.
-In such case, the number of cases is no longer limited by the size of the distance matrix, and models can be trained with hundreds of thousands of rows.
+In such case, the number of training cases is no longer limited by the size of the distance matrix, and models can be trained with hundreds of thousands of rows.

 However, **when the focus is on fitting spatial models**, and due to the